My Travel Story

 In the autumn, I took a trip to Central Australia where I camped under the stars, learned about Aboriginal culture and did some hiking in the desert.

-During the summer, I spent two fun months backpacking around South Australia in Adelaide and Kangaroo Island, swam in waterfalls and snorkeled in the Great Barrier Reef in far northern Queensland, and hiked the Blue Mountains and welcomed in the New Year at Sydney Harbour in New South Wales.
+During the summer, I spent two fun months backpacking around South Australia in Adelaide and Kangaroo Island, swam in waterfalls and snorkelled in the Great Barrier Reef in far northern Queensland, and hiked the Blue Mountains and welcomed in the New Year at Sydney Harbour in New South Wales.

-In 2012, just before returning to the UK, I spent around three months in Broome in far northern Western Australia where I worked on a roadhouse.
+In 2012, just before returning to the U.K., I spent around three months in Broome in far northern Western Australia where I worked on a roadhouse.

 uluru central australia